An A-Z expat guide for internationals relocating and living in Israel.

 The most important part of relocation to Israel is learning the Hebrew language.
 International trade and relations in Israel relies on English speakers, however if you want to get to know the real Israeli and experience and appreciate the culture, it is advisable to develop a knowledge and some command of the Hebrew language.

 Hebrew is difficult to learn; the alphabet is different, it is written from right to left and some, mainly guttural sounds, are difficult for foreigners to produce.
 This website has made it easy for you to learn Hebrew.
-We have Hebrew learning aids, extensive lists of words, their meaning and transliterations so that you can immediately become familiar with the language and communicate with the locals.
+We have oodles of free Hebrew learning aids, extensive word sheets with Hebrew to English translations and transliterations.

 As Hebrew is an ancient language, it had a small vocabulary - about 60,000 words.
-According to Wiki, some 2,000 modern words, borrowed from other languages, are added to the lexicon every year, resulting in a working vocabulary of about 150,000 words.
+Some 2,000 modern words, borrowed from other languages, are added to the lexicon every year, resulting in a working vocabulary of about 150,000 words.
 Hebrew is very structured with masculine and feminine forms, past, present and future tenses of verbs and nouns.
 This structure also makes Hebrew very poetic.

 There are words and expressions that will make you laugh, their literal meanings having nothing to do with their real meaning.
 We've produced a list and a video of common Hebrew slang words that will help you get a handle on the language.